 Various acquisition agreements include deferred consideration payments including future contingent payments based on the financial performance of the acquired companies, generally over a one to five year period.
 Contingent payments involving the financial performance of the acquired companies are typically based on the acquired company meeting certain EBITDA targets as defined in the agreement.
 The contingent payment amounts are generally calculated based on predetermined multiples of the achieved EBITDA not to exceed a predetermined maximum payment.
 At December 31, 2004, the Company believes its maximum aggregate contingency, which is subject to the financial performance of the acquired companies, is approximately \$36.5 million.
 In addition, certain acquisition agreements include deferred consideration payments based on performance requirements by the seller, generally over a one to five year period.
-Contingent payments based on performance requirements by the seller typically involve the company to construct additional advertising displays.
-At December 31, 2004, the Company believes its maximum aggregate contingency, which is subject to performance requirements by the seller, 2004, the Company believes its maximum aggregate contingency, which is subject to performance requirements by the seller, is approximately \$36.7 million.
-As the company believes its maximum aggregate contingency, which is subject to performance requirements by the seller, \$30.4, the company believes its maximum aggregate contingency, which is not been met or resolved as of December 31, 2004, these amounts are not recorded.
+Contingent payments based on performance requirements by the seller typically involve the completion of a development or obtaining appropriate permits that enable the Company to construct additional advertising displays.
+At December 31, 2004, the Company believes its maximum aggregate contingency, which is subject to performance requirements by the seller, is approximately \$36.7 million.
+As the contingencies have not been met or resolved as of December 31, 2004, these amounts are not recorded.
 If future payments are made, amounts will be recorded as additional purchase price.